10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 2. Your database sits far from your users

-The largest clouds cover more Asia and Middle East hubs every year, but many managed-Postgres alternatives still cluster around a smaller set of regions.
+The largest clouds cover more Asia and Middle East hubs every year.
+Many managed-Postgres alternatives still cluster around a smaller set of regions.
 If you need Manila, Bangkok, Kuala Lumpur, Dubai, or another specific city, check the real region list instead of trusting a generic “global” badge.

 3. “Managed” still leaves you operating it